Triston Casas Preview, Player Props: Red Sox vs. Nationals

 Triston Casas At The Plate

+- Casas has 87 hits this season and a team-best OBP of .355.

-- Among qualified batters in MLB play, he ranks 84th in batting average, 31st in on-base percentage, and 33rd in slugging.
+- He ranks 80th in batting average, 28th in on base percentage, and 33rd in slugging among qualifying hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.